MaxZanella/CLIP-LoRA/README.md

 python main.py --root_path /path/to/your/data --dataset dataset_name --seed 1
 ```

 You can optionally provide a save_path to save the LoRA modules, which can be reload easily with the --eval_only argument.
-The code will automatically check if you trained your LoRA with the corresponding rank, alpha, encoder, params and position to ensure compatibility.
+The code will automatically check if your trained LoRA with the corresponding rank, alpha, encoder, params and position to ensure compatibility.
 The folder will be structured like that:
 ```
-save_path
+/your/save/path
 └── backbone
     └── dataset
         └── Xshots